panther-park/p2_continuous_control/README.md

 The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
 Each action is a vector with four numbers, corresponding to torque applicable to two joints.
 Every entry in the action vector should be a number between -1 and 1.

-### Distributed Training

-For this project, we will provide you with two separate versions of the Unity environment:
-- The first version contains a single agent.
-- The second version contains 20 identical agents, each with its own copy of the environment.

-The second version is useful for algorithms like [PPO](https://arxiv.org/pdf/1707.06347.pdf), [A3C](https://arxiv.org/pdf/1602.01783.pdf), and [D4PG](https://openreview.net/pdf?id=SyZipzbCb) that use multiple (non-interacting, parallel) copies of the same agent to distribute the task of gathering experience.

-### Solving the Environment

-Note that your project submission need only solve one of the two versions of the environment.

 #### Option 1: Solve the First Version

-The task is episodic, and in order to solve the environment,  your agent must get an average score of +30 over 100 consecutive episodes.
+The task is episodic, and in order to solve the environment,  the agent must get an average score of +30 over 100 consecutive episodes.

 #### Option 2: Solve the Second Version

 The barrier for solving the second version of the environment is slightly different, to take into account the presence of many agents.
 In particular, your agents must get an average score of +30 (over 100 consecutive episodes, and over all agents).
-Specifically,
 - After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
 This yields 20 (potentially different) scores.
 We then take the average of these 20 scores.
 - This yields an **average score** for each episode (where the average is over all 20 agents).